NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 }
 ```

-It contains a simple smart contract, `Rocket`, with a `launch` method that we'd call after deployment.
+It contains a simple smart contract called `Rocket`, featuring a `launch` method that we'll call after deployment.

 ### Creating your first module

-Modules are created in JavaScript or TypeScript files inside of `ignition/modules`, so let's start by creating that folder
+Modules are defined in JavaScript or TypeScript files inside of `ignition/modules`.
+Let's create that folder structure:

 ```sh
 mkdir ignition
 mkdir ignition/modules
 ```

-Next, let's first create a new file with this content, and then go over it.
+And paste the following code into a `ignition/modules/Apollo.ts`.
+We'll explain it in a moment.

 ::::tabsgroup{options="TypeScript,JavaScript"}